 Jonah Collins - Editor

 Max Harris is a life-long train enthusiast and passionate writer.
-He is currently an incoming freshman at Penn State, where he will study in the communications school.
+He is currently a freshman at Penn State, where he studies in the communications school.
 Max works part time at the Strasburg Rail Road, and has built a model railroad in his basement.
 In addition to trains, Max plays several instruments and enjoys listening to and performing music.
 Max founded Behind the Throttle in November 2019, and has since built the blog up from its humble beginnings.

 Jonah Collins, also a lifelong train fan, is the editor of Behind the Throttle.
 He is in his second year at Virginia Tech, where he is majoring in Smart and Sustainable Cities and minoring in Professional and Technical Writing.
 Jonah particularly enjoys photography, and has been published many times and been recognized both locally and nationally for his work.
 He, too, plays several instruments, including mandolin and guitar.
 Jonah has worked as the editor for Behind the Throttle since its inception, and has enjoyed every second of the ride.